 Rubber flooring can provide one of the eco-friendly, versatile, and long-lasting floors for your home.
 The rubber material is sturdy, resilient, and strong making it ideal for gym exercises and equipment.
-In addition, it blends well over other flooring surfaces like concrete, carpets, and other with simple quick installation
+In addition, it blends well over other flooring surfaces like concrete, carpets, and others with simple quick installation.

 Rubber has the ability to cope with water moisture, humidity, mold and mildew stains, and humidity problems in below-grade floors like a basement.
 This makes it durable, easy to install, moisture and mold resistant, soft and safe, and one of the best floorings for the basement.
 However, it still has its demerits like discoloration, slippery, car tire smell, and costlier than some flooring materials.

 Rubber flooring has its advantages and also disadvantages as a basement flooring.
 Here are some the features and problems you expect to encounter if you install rubber flooring for basements.